UriKH/structures-algo-utils/README.md

 # structures-algo-utils
-Common data structures and algorithms implemented in C++ and python.
+* Common data structures and algorithms implemented in C++ and python.
-Also included some utilty packages for testing.
+* Also some utilty packages for testing code are included.